beyondmeh/dotfiles/README.md

 ## Descriptions
 <a name="desc"></a>
-This gives a brief description of what exactly is configured in each [stow package](#stow) in this repo.
-Clicking the package name will links directly to the main config file or folder of the package.
+A brief description of what exactly is configured in each [stow package](#stow).
+Note the package's name may be misleading as some contain configuration for more than one program.
+For instance, `sys/sshd` configs both ssh and fail2ban.

 * [dotfiles](#dotfiles): in my $HOME
 * [System Wide Configs](#sys-configs): in root, such as /etc and /usr